mgoericke/keycloak-x-importer/README.md

         * import-realms.sh - import realms with `kcadm` - [Keycloak Admin CLI](https://github.com/keycloak/keycloak-documentation/blob/main/server_admin/topics/admin-cli.adoc)
         * wait-for.sh - wait until keycloak is started and the master realm is available
     * run the `kc config` command
-    * add the healthcheck - the container is healthy if the **Quarkus** realm is available
+    * add the healthcheck - the container becomes healthy as soon as the **Quarkus** realm is available
     * overwrite the entrypoint script with the custom script